ch3702/synthetic-augmentation-frontier/README.md

 This repository contains the code for implementing the algorithms and reproducing the experiments in the following paper:

 Huang, Chengpiao and Wang, Kaizheng.
 (2026).
 Learning a Size–Weight Frontier for Synthetic-Augmented Inference.
+Available at arXiv: https://arxiv.org/abs/2608.28576 and SSRN: https://ssrn.com/abstract=7365498.